-My signatures in Italian and Latin, written when I was in Venice, June 1575.
+My signatures in Italian and Latin, which I doodled while in Venice, June 1575.
 Details here.

 Edward de Vere